 MySQL has a respectable MCP ecosystem that covers the basics well — schema exploration, SQL execution, and multi-database support — but lacks the depth and specialization found in PostgreSQL’s MCP landscape.

-benborla/mcp-server-mysql (1.4k stars) is the clear leader for MySQL-specific needs, with SSH tunneling, Claude Code integration, connection pooling, and active development across 222 commits. designcomputer/mysql_mcp_server (1.2k stars) offers a simpler alternative for developers who want minimal configuration.
-Bytebase DBHub (2.4k stars) is the best multi-database option, providing token-efficient MySQL support alongside PostgreSQL, MariaDB, SQL Server, and SQLite.
+benborla/mcp-server-mysql (1.6k stars, +14% since March) is the clear leader for MySQL-specific needs, with SSH tunneling, Claude Code integration, connection pooling, and recent LLM safety annotations. designcomputer/mysql_mcp_server (1.2k stars, stable) offers a simpler alternative for developers who want minimal configuration.
+Bytebase DBHub (2.7k stars, +12%) is the best multi-database option, providing token-efficient MySQL support alongside PostgreSQL, MariaDB, SQL Server, and SQLite.

-The 3.5/5 rating reflects solid fundamentals with clear gaps.
-Two 1k+ star dedicated servers, strong multi-database support from DBHub and Google Toolbox, and full cloud vendor coverage (AWS, Azure, Google) earn MySQL a good score.
-It loses a full point compared to PostgreSQL for: no Oracle-official server, no performance analysis/tuning tools (PostgreSQL has Postgres MCP Pro), roughly half the number of dedicated servers, and no deep MySQL-specific capabilities like slow query log analysis, InnoDB buffer pool monitoring, or replication status checks.
+The 3.5/5 rating holds.
+Oracle’s HeatWave PoC is a positive signal but doesn’t change the practical situation for most MySQL users.
+Two 1k+ star dedicated servers, strong multi-database support from DBHub and Google MCP Toolbox (rebranded, 14.9k stars), and full cloud vendor coverage (AWS, Azure, Google) earn MySQL a good score.
+It loses a full point compared to PostgreSQL for: no production Oracle-official server for community MySQL, no performance analysis/tuning tools (PostgreSQL has Postgres MCP Pro), roughly half the number of dedicated servers, and no deep MySQL-specific capabilities like slow query log analysis, InnoDB buffer pool monitoring, or replication status checks.

 Who benefits most from MySQL’s MCP ecosystem: